cloedu87/pege-ei-ai/README.md

 docker compose up -d
 ```

-create the extension and data table
+log in to the database within the docker container

 ```bash
 docker compose exec -it db psql
 ```

+create the extension and data table

 ```sql
 CREATE EXTENSION IF NOT EXISTS ai CASCADE;